Skin Purging vs Breakouts: How to Tell the Difference

 Skin purging happens when an active ingredient speeds up cell turnover, pushing clogged pores to the surface faster.

-This is most common with:
+It's most common with:

 - Exfoliating acids (AHA/BHA)